BikramKumar6928/public-notes/AI/AI foundations.md

 - Reinforcement learning -> Agents that learn by interacting with the environment and receiving punishments and rewards.
 # Neural Networks

-Neural networks are made up of interconnected nodes or neurons in a layered strucutre that resemble the human brain.
+Neural networks are made up of interconnected nodes or neurons in a layered structure that resemble the human brain.

 Function Approximation-> Function approximation is a technique for estimating an unknown underlying function using historical observations from the domain.